Phish concert tours and festivals: 2014

 Phish returned to the road in October, playing a series of shows that concluded with a three-night Halloween run in Las Vegas.
-For their musical costume this year, Phish utilized the 1964 Disney sound effects album, Chilling, Thrilling Sounds of the Haunted House, as the basis for an elaborate stage show that featured several brand-new instrumental songs, a graveyard-themed stage set, dancing zombies, a narrating crypt-keeper named "Esther", and a haunted house, inside of which they performed the first two numbers before "exploding" to reveal the four members of Phish in white tuxedoes and zombie makeup.
-That this all occurred in between two otherwise normal Phish sets, in their normal clothes and without the stage props or even a word of acknowledgement, made this set even more of a shock and this is routinely considered one of the band's greatest achievements.
-Several of the instrumentals as well as the sound effects from this show went on to become fixtures of the band's live rotation, most notably "Martian Monster", "Your Pet Cat", and "The Dogs".
+For their musical costume this year, Phish utilized the 1964 Disney sound-effects album Chilling, Thrilling Sounds of the Haunted House as the basis for an elaborate stage show that featured several new instrumental songs, a graveyard-themed stage set, dancing zombies, a narrating crypt-keeper named "Esther", and a haunted house, inside of which they performed the first two numbers before "exploding" to reveal the four members of Phish in white tuxedoes and zombie makeup.
+That this all occurred between two otherwise normal Phish sets, in their normal clothes and without the stage props or even a word of acknowledgement, made this set even more of a shock and this is routinely considered one of the band's greatest achievements.
+Several of the instrumentals as well as the sound effects from this show became fixtures of the band's live rotation, most notably "Martian Monster", "Your Pet Cat", and "The Dogs".

 The Vegas run concluded on 2 November, which was also the last date of the fall tour.
 The band capped off 2014 with a New Year's run in Miami, this time commencing on New Year's Eve.

 Songs debuted this year include "Plasma", "The Haunted House", "The Very Long Fuse", "The Dogs", "Timber", "Your Pet Cat", "Shipwreck", "Chinese Water Torture", "The Birds", and "Martian Monster".

 2015

 2015 kicked off with the last three shows of a four-show New Year's run in Miami.

-On March 18, 2015, Phish announced their tenth festival named Magnaball.
-The festival was once again held at Watkins Glen International in Watkins Glen, NY, and took place August 21–23, 2015.
+On March 18, 2015, Phish announced their tenth festival, named Magnaball.
+The festival was once again held at Watkins Glen International in Watkins Glen, New York, and took place August 21–23, 2015.
 Seven official sets of music were played over three nights.
 An additional set was played late Saturday night behind a large drive-in movie screen installed on the back of the race track's bleachers.
 This set featured ambient music and projections on the screen with live videos of the band superimposed.
-The event's soundcheck was publicly broadcast.
+The event's sound check was publicly broadcast.

 For the fifth year in a row, Phish returned to Dick's Sporting Goods Park, in Commerce City CO, for a three-night Labor Day run.
 Continuing the tradition of performing a clever setlist, the songs from the extended encore on the third night spelled out "Thank You".
 While the band would continue their Dick's run in the years that followed, this was the last occurrence of the setlist tradition.

 After taking the autumn off, Phish reconvened at Madison Square Garden for a four-night Holiday Run that began on 30 December and concluded on 2 January 2016.

 Songs debuted this year include "Shade", "No Men In No Man's Land", "Blaze On", "How Many People Are You", "Scabbard", "Heavy Rotation", "Mercury", "The Last Step", and "Can't Always Listen".